twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 A mature project can realistically touch several of these at once:

-- team members using Avici.money- or Krak-style tools for personal banking and spending
+- team members using Avici.money- or Krak-style tools for personal banking, payroll, and spending
 - the organisation running its treasury and payments on something like Altitude (Squads.xyz) or Slash
 - staking positions structured via Pye.fi
 - occasional reputation-based or multi-factor credit via Wildcat.finance or 3Jane.xyz